zzz0906/LeetCode/README.md

 ```

 In the before code, I use a NULL to decide a pointer.
 I think maybe leetcode do not approve that behavior.

+## 25 Reverse Nodes in k-Group

+I think it is a easy question too.

+We only need to

+1. FIRST we traverse the node list, we add the node to a new list N
+2. Every time we run k times, we reverse the N add it to a new List ANSWER's tail.
+3. We clear the list N. We repeat these operations until we reach the end of the node list.